anoma/nspec/docs/tutorial/engines/index.juvix.md

 : Finally, a list of spawning data is given, whose elements sepcify an engine environment and the corresponding engine family (name).

-#### Action selector

-The action selector is a function that maps each action label to the corresponding action;
-it may be based on simple map.

 ### Dynamics